2004 FH: Physical characteristics

 is an assumed stony S-type asteroid.

 Rotation period

 In March 2004, two rotational lightcurves of were obtained from photometric observations by astronomers Petr Pravec, Stefano Sposetti and Raoul Behrend.
 Lightcurve analysis gave a rotation period of 0.0504 hours (3.02 minutes) with a brightness amplitude of 1.16 and 0.75 magnitude, respectively (U=3/2+).

 This makes this object a fast rotator, currently among the Top 100 known to exist.
-The photometric observations also revealed, that is a tumbler with a non-principal axis rotation.
+The photometric observations also revealed that is a tumbler with a non-principal axis rotation.

 Diameter and albedo

-has been estimated to measure approximately 30 m in diameter.
+2004 FH has been estimated to measure approximately 30 m in diameter.
 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroids of 0.20 and calculates a diameter of 24 meters based on an absolute magnitude of 25.7.